DeDiamondPro/multimc-auto-updater/README.md

   ]
 }
 ```
-the "modrinth" paramater should be set the id of the mod which you can find on the website.
+- the "modrinth" paramater should be set the id of the mod which you can find on the website.

 ![image](https://user-images.githubusercontent.com/67508414/126830152-a62ac465-3405-4ab7-992a-5e0c13ff4e8a.png)

-"mc_version" is optional and forces it to download a specific version.
+- "mc_version" is optional and forces it to download a specific version.
-"version_type" is optional and says what stage of mod it should download, it can be release, beta and alpha.
+- "version_type" is optional and says what stage of mod it should download, it can be release, beta and alpha.
 Default is release.
-"loader" is optional and is the mod loader the mod is for.
+- "loader" is optional and is the mod loader the mod is for.
+- "includes" can be used like in the github examples
 Now you have configured the updater to update all the mods you want!
 ## Setting up with multimc
 Multimc is required for this to work since multimc allows this program to run before it starts Minecraft, Multimc download: https://multimc.org/